-If you want to send an email you received to another person as an attachment, this is easy to do in the Mail app on Mac and iPadOS.
-Maybe you don’t want to just forward it like you can on iPhone because you want to keep it in its original form.
+If you want to send an email you received to another person as an attachment, it’s easy to do in the Mail app on Mac, iPad, and even iPhone.
+Maybe you don’t want to just forward it because you want to keep it in its original form.

-Here’s how to add emails as attachments in Mail.
+Here’s how to add emails as attachments in Apple Mail.